 Homemade mustard is a simple and delicious zero-waste swap.
-It’s perfect for hot dogs, sandwiches and sauces.
+It’s perfect for hot dogs, sandwiches, and sauces!
 Made with apple cider vinegar-soaked mustard seeds, this delicious condiment will last for up to 6 months in the fridge.

 Personally, I like the sophisticated look and taste of a few whole mustard seeds.
-However, you can always grind mustard to a smooth consistency for classic squeeze-bottle style mustard.
+However, you can grind mustard to a smooth consistency for classic squeeze-bottle style mustard.

 Seven Mustard flavours